 Please note: Trampolines are responsible for many injuries and common sense and adult supervision should be used with all of these activities.
 I am not responsible for any injuries that occur as a result of playing these games.
 As a parent, you know your child’s skill level and ability best and can determine if they are ready for these activities.

-As the parent of five kids with sensory issues, our trampoline has been our best investment.
+As the parent of seven kids, five with sensory issues, our trampoline has been our best investment.
 We have had ours for 8 years and this year after daily use and being left outside for six winters in the deep snow, the bottom finally tore, making it unusable.
 I am so used to being able to use the trampoline as a brain break for the kids and they are so used to being able to use it to help keep themselves regulated that it was a miserable few months for all of us without it.

 I didn’t want to have to buy a whole new one but then a friend told me that Springfree sells replacement parts.
 We ordered a replacement mat and The Husband and a friend of his spent an afternoon attaching it and now our trampoline is as good as new!

 In celebration of our newly functional trampoline, I thought I would share some of the games our kids play.
 Some are classic trampoline games and some they invented themselves.

 For those of you who have children with sensory issues or SPD (sensory processing disorder), it may be worthwhile to note that these games are examples of proprioceptive sensory play.
 Find more activities for proprioception.